Math Manipulation

 It's also noteworthy that you can change the place of the integral limits using the command \limits_{lower limit}^{upper_limit}.
 This is also applied in inline math mode.
 Let's look at this example:

-If you notice, you may see the dxdxdx notation placing too close to the equation.
+If you notice, you may see the dxdx notation placing too close to the equation.
 Therefore, I will introduce a set of command to create small "space" in your mathematical notion, which will beautify your math.

 This can also be used in text environment, only integrals.